HarshilJain4073/Body-Movement-Detection-Using-Gait-Recognition-Technology-Classification-Model-/README.md

 Visualization: Loss, accuracy, and confusion matrix are visualized using Matplotlib and Seaborn.

 # Results
 The model achieves a test accuracy of 97%.
-Confusion matrix and other visualizations are available in the main folder(in the bottom).
+Confusion matrix and other visualizations are available also.

 # Future Work
 Explore different architectures and hyperparameters for improved performance.